apool-io/apoolminer/README.md

  1. Epoch 167.
  2. New parameter --no-cpu-affinity:
     If CPU usage is low during the QXMR phase, you can use this parameter along with manual thread configuration to optimize performance.
+### 3.0.2
+1. GPU performance optimization for Qubic.